LiveWell Finney County Staff

 Pat Sanders

-Occupation: Community Liaison with Tyson Foods
+Occupation: Retired, Community Liaison with Tyson Foods

 Courtney Prewitt